ebukadee/Rave-Request/README.md

 # Rave Request

-This is a centralised music app for users to request for their favorite jams
+This is a centralised music app for users to request for their favorite jams and there is a limit to the request about 15mins